 Best for SBA Loans: Wells Fargo

 Another prominent bank, Wells Fargo has a very strong set of offerings for small businesses.
 In 2019, they lent more than $140 million to small businesses.
-Even better, their average loan size is around $80,000.
+Even better, their national average loan size is around $80,000.

 That means you don't have to be in need of an astronomical sum to get approved.
 They are a bit more traditional than some other banks on this list, but their customer service, number of locations, and financing options make up for it.